A2Amir/Behavioral-Cloning/README.md

 ### How to collect data

-Data is collected with [Udacity self-driving car simulator](https://github.com/udacity/self-driving-car-sim) (see Image below), which has two modes(training and autonomous) and two tracks.In the training mode, the simulator captures images from three cameras mounted on the car:
+Data is collected with the [Udacity self-driving car simulator](https://github.com/udacity/self-driving-car-sim) (see Image below), which has two modes(training and autonomous) and two tracks.In the training mode, the simulator captures images from three cameras mounted on the car:

 1. A center camera,
 2. A right camera